Hampshire Hikes & Historical Sites

 Similar to Grade 5, but with most of the walks at the upper level of ascent/descent, time and distance.

+Our first week is spent in Cathedral Peak Hotel in the Central Drakensberg region.
 Cathedral Peak nestles into the hillside and is one of our favourite hotels.
-It is a small ‘oasis’ set in the most stunning scenery.
-Your walks can start directly from the hotel and head out onto the surrounding peaks and hills to the Doreen Falls, Neptune Pools and Rainbow Gorge to name but a few.
-On the walks keep your eyes open for at least some of the 121 resident bird species.
+It is a small ‘oasis’ surrounded by stunning scenery and walks can begin directly from the hotel, before heading into the surrounding peaks and hills to the Doreen Falls, Neptune Pools and Rainbow Gorge.
+At least 121 bird species reside here.

-At Cavern Berg you walk amongst fantastic flora and fauna, indigenous forests and equally spectacular scenery.
-The walks here have evocative names such as ‘Camel’s Hump via Cannibal Cavern’ and ‘The Silent Woman via Jackal Ridge’.
-You will see baboons roaming over the hills close to the Cavern and there are over 200 species of birds.
-We spend much of our time in the Royal Natal National Park where the San Bushmen have lived for over 5000 years.
-You will come across some of their ancient rock paintings on your walks.
+Our second week is spent in Cavern Berg Resort and the Royal Natal National Park region, here we walk amongst indigenous forests and incredibly dramatic scenery.
+Walks have evocative names such as ‘Camel’s Hump via Cannibal Cavern’ and ‘The Silent Woman via Jackal Ridge’.
+We spend time in Royal Natal National Park where the San Bushmen have lived for over 5000 years, we will observe their ancient rock paintings on our walks.
+This tour sets the bar very high!

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.